top of page

 • Mr. Naveen Madishetty - Founder, Chakra Green Solutions - INDIA

-Delivering his keynote address, Dr. Kirit P Solanki, Honorable Member of Parliament of India / Member - Standing Committee on Environment, Forest & Climate Change emphasized how climate change is one of the most hazardous things for the world and believes that it is more hazardous than terrorism.
-According to him development and industry growth should go along keeping climate change in mind to keep a balance between both and avoid the future repercussions of inaction.
-He further mentions honorable Prime Minister Narendra Modi Ji who has been addressing climate change since he was Chief Minister of Gujarat, way before he became Prime Minister of India.
+Delivering his keynote address, Dr. Kriti P Solanki, Honorable Member of Parliament of India / Member - Standing Committee on Environment, Forest & Climate Change emphasized how climate change is one of the most hazardous things for the world and believes that it is more hazardous than terrorism.
+According to him, development and industry growth should go along keeping climate change in mind to keep a balance between both and avoid the future repercussions of inaction.
+He further mentions honorable Prime Minister Narendra Modi who has been addressing climate change since he was Chief Minister of Gujarat, way before he became the Prime Minister of India.
 According to him, we must all be very much sensitive to prevent changes in climate and pollution.
 He stated that developed countries should be held responsible for this climate change and how they should accept the responsibility and help in countering climate change.
 He further stated that India is one of the fastest-growing economies and how honorable Prime Minister Narendra Modi Ji has always focused on green and renewable energy as he understands the tremendous scope of renewable energy like solar and wind energy.
 He expressed his adoration towards Prime Minister Narendra Modi for his contribution to renewable energy that made India one of the leading countries for the production of renewable energy.
-Dr. Kirit P Solanki also talked about how the government is encouraging rooftop solar plants because of Indian’s geographical features that receive tremendous solar sunlight and use this in strategic ways to produce green energy to move towards a green economy.
+Dr. Solanki also talked about how the government is encouraging rooftop solar plants because of Indian’s geographical features that receive tremendous solar sunlight and use this in strategic ways to produce green energy to move towards a green economy.
 He emphasized the need to reduce and control carbon monoxide emission and how India is committed to this goal by being a part of the Paris agreement which was signed by Prime Minister Narendra Modi Ji who aims to abide by its rules.
-On answering a question by a member in the audience, he replied that India is always eager to have a more Foreign Direct Investment (FDI) which helps in the development of the country and also stressed how India has a tremendous opportunity in different fields to have the FDI whether it is in a field of infrastructure, mines, and the field of energy production.
+On answering a question by a member in the audience, he replied that India is always eager to have more Foreign Direct Investment (FDI) which helps in the development of the country and also stressed how India has a tremendous opportunity in different fields to have the FDI whether it is in a field of infrastructure, mines, and the field of energy production.

-Delivering her keynote address, Ms Svenja Hahn MEP, Member of European Parliament - Germany, emphasized how climate change and sustainable growth are important questions at present.
+Delivering her keynote address, Ms. Svenja Hahn MEP, Member of European Parliament - Germany, emphasized how climate change and sustainable growth are important questions at present.
 She stated that the EU and India have had a long-standing partnership and experience of cooperation in the area of economy and combating climate change and she believes that this cooperation between both is picking up.

 She stated that “global issues require global solutions”, and how the EU and India need to lead by an example, not just on our own but also together, therefore stresses the need for bilateral cooperation to reach the goals on a multinational level.
 The EU and India have several partnership dialogues, ongoing projects when it comes to different aspects of combating climate change like the Paris Agreement and Sustainable Development Goals (SDGs) 2030.
 She also stressed how important it is to shift from a linear to a more circular economy if we are serious about these issues.
 Therefore, to make our economies more sustainable and allow for more sustainable growth we need to bring climate action and trade dialogue into real-life action according to her.
 Responding to a question from a panelist, she said that actions need to be cross-cutting and implemented at every level from all policies, research, innovation as well as development policy and human rights policies, etc. along with international cooperation.
-She concluded by saying that the best possible way to tackle these issues and reach our goals will only be obtained by cooperation bilaterally, and multilaterally and she believes that the EU and India together can achieve a lot of this area.
+She concluded by saying that the best possible way to tackle these issues and reach our goals will only be obtained by cooperation bilaterally and multilaterally and she believes that the EU and India together can achieve a lot of this area.

 Delivering his keynote address, Mr Robbie Moore MP, Member of British Parliament/ Member of Environment, Food and Rural Affairs Select Committee stated that India is one of the fastest-growing economies in the world which makes it a crucial partner to the United Kingdom and looks forward to further cooperation between both the countries at a multilateral level in creating a green economy and tackling climate change issues.
 He pointed out that the bilateral trade between both stands at nearly 24 billion pounds and it saw a growth of 11% in the last year alone.
 While he believes that it is not just a benefit in terms of the financial returns for the UK and India, but it can also help in terms of targeting development assistance.
 He went on to highlight that both countries have been working together in the fight against Coronavirus, where the UK received over 11 million face masks and 3 million packets of paracetamol from India during the pandemic.
 He addressed India as ‘the pharmacy of the world’, as over 1 billion doses of the UK's Oxford AstraZeneca vaccine are being manufactured in India.
 Therefore, he believes that this collaborative response to the COVID-19 pandemic will create an opportunity for further collaboration and not a hindrance in building a green economy.
 He further said that this partnership between both is invaluable and indispensable and believes that it can be further strengthened in the years ahead.
 Mr. Robbie Moore also emphasized the need to extend the relationship between the UK and India beyond trade as this cooperation is crucial for building a green economy and tackling climate change.
 There are more than 400 British companies based in India, and some of those are at the forefront in tackling climate change.
 There are also UK firms that are investing in jobs and opportunities for the development of renewable energy in India, as well as in the manufacturing of electric cars.
 He believes that the future holds the real possibility for the UK and India in the fight against climate change, and by working together collectively both can achieve so much more and ensure to leave the planet in a much better state for many generations to come.